Mean-Covariance Robust Risk Measurement: Numerical Results

-Theorem~\ref{theorem:meanstd} shows that the Gelbrich risk of any {\em linear} portfolio loss function is exactly equal to a Markowitz-type mean-standard deviation risk functional with an $\ell_2$-regularization term.
-The benefits of penalizing or---equivalently---constraining the norm of the portfolio vector in a Markowitz model are already well documented in the literature.
-Specifically, it has been shown empirically across several datasets that norm-constrained minimum-variance portfolios often display higher Sharpe ratios than standard baseline strategies \cite{ref:demiguel2009generalized,ref:gotoh2011role}.
-Instead of replicating these experiments, we showcase here the advantages of minimizing the Gelbrich risk within the context of an index-tracking application, which involves a {\em nonlinear} loss function.
+We next showcase the advantages of minimizing the Gelbrich risk in the context of an index-tracking application with real data, which involves a {\em nonlinear} loss function.
 The goal of index tracking is to construct a portfolio of $n-1$ assets with respective returns $\xi_1,\ldots,\xi_{n-1}$ that displays a similar performance as a market index with return $\xi_n$.
 We thus seek a portfolio from within the feasible set $\Omega = \{ \w \in \R^{n}: \sum_{i=1}^{n-1} \w_i = 1, \; \w_n = -1, \; \w_i \ge 0 \; \forall i<n \}$ that minimizes the Gelbrich error defined in Section~\ref{sec:indextracking}, that is, the worst-case expectation of $|\w^\top\xi|^p$ across all distributions in a Gelbrich ambiguity set.
 Our experiments are based on three standard instances of the index-tracking problem described in~\cite{ref:bruni2016dataset}.
-Table~\ref{ch4:table:dataset} summarizes the underlying datasets, which comprise weekly return time series of the market index (DowJones, NASDAQ100, or FTSE100) and the $n-1$ assets used for replication.
+Table~\ref{ch4:table:dataset} summarizes the underlying datasets, which comprise weekly return time series of the market index (\texttt{DowJones}, \texttt{FF49Industries}, or \texttt{FTSE100}) and the $n-1$ assets used for replication.
 Each dataset covers a backtesting period partitioned into blocks of 12 weeks.
 We adopt the same rolling horizon approach as in~\cite{ref:bruni2016dataset}.
-At the beginning of each block, we use the previous 52 weeks of return data to estimate the sample mean $\msa$ and the sample covariance matrix $\covsa$, and we compute a portfolio vector $\w^\star\in\Omega$ that minimizes the Gelbrich error.
+At the beginning of each block, we use the previous 52 weeks of return data to estimate the sample mean $\msa$ and the sample covariance matrix $\covsa$, and we compute a portfolio vector $\w^\star\in\Omega$ with minimal Gelbrich error.
 At the beginning of each week in the current block, we rebalance the portfolio to the target allocation~$\w^\star$ and then calculate its out-of-sample error $|(\w^\star)^\top \widehat\xi|^p$ using the return data~$\widehat\xi$ over the next week.